ncatlab/nlab-content/pages/0/5/6/0/650/content.md

 J.-L. Loday, _Spaces with finitely many homotopy groups_, J.Pure Appl.
 Alg., 24, (1982), 179 &#8211; 202.

 There are one or two gaps in that proof and various patches and complete proofs were then given.
+The main one is in

+R. Steiner, Resolutions of spaces by $n$-cubes of fibrations.
+J. London Math.
+Soc.
+(2) 34 (1986), 169-176.

 A proof using $cat^n$-groups and a neat detailed analysis of multisimplicial groups and related topics was given in